-While networks augmented with external memory, as well as transformers (and recently their combination; e.g., Packer et al., 2023), have proven to be remarkably powerful architectures, they still fall short of meeting the challenge articulated at the outset of this article: understanding the unique combination of sample efficiency and processing flexibility of human cognitive function.
+understanding the unique combination of sample efficiency and processing flexibility of human cognitive function.
 Current neural network architectures require exposure to orders of magnitude more data than humans to achieve comparable levels of performance in any given task domain, and no single model has yet achieved anything close to the breadth of competencies across task domains that a human can achieve.

 The models described in this article suggest ways in which it may be possible to meet these challenges.
 They show how, under at least some task settings, the integration of episodic memory with a recurrent network can allow the system to rapidly induce task relevant context information and use it to control performance, exhibiting a rapid form of abstraction and generalization.
 In addition to the use of episodic memory, an important feature of the model was the use of a relatively high learning rate.
 This allowed it to integrate more rapidly over time which, coupled with the similarly rapid storage and retrieval of representations from episodic memory, allowed it to discover useful context representations relatively quickly.
 This set of interactions can be thought of as an inductive bias toward the rapid formation of abstract representations.
-From this perspective, the models presented here can be seen as a simple form of "relational bottleneck," a form of architectural inductive bias that predisposes toward the discovery of abstract relational structure (Webb et al., 2023).
-Models that implement this type of bias have been shown to exhibit remarkable improvements in sample efficiency and generalization (Webb et al., 2021; Kerg et al., 2022; Altabaa et al., 2023; Mondal et al., 2023; Webb et al., 2024).
-These models have generally introduced stronger forms of a relational inductive bias than those presented here (e.g., by using episodic memory to isolate abstract from domain-specific components of processing, and serve as a variable binding mechanism that bridges between them; Webb et al., 2021).
+From this perspective, the models presented here can be seen as a simple form of "relational bottleneck," a form of architectural inductive bias that predisposes toward the discovery of abstract relational structure (Webb, Frankland, et al., 2023).
+Models that implement this type of bias have been shown to exhibit remarkable improvements in sample efficiency and generalization (Altabaa et al., 2023; Kerg et al., 2022; Mondal et al., 2023; Webb, Mondal, & Cohen, 2023; Webb et al., 2020).
+These models have generally introduced stronger forms of a relational inductive bias than those presented here (e.g., by using episodic memory to isolate abstract from domain-specific components of processing, and serve as a variable binding mechanism that bridges between them; Webb et al., 2020).
 Integrating such approaches within the framework described here may be a promising approach toward building models that can address more complex tasks and abstract forms of structure discussed above.